How can Citizen Science support the Sustainable Development Goals (SDGs)?

 This conference is an official event of Germany’s 2020 EU Council presidency.

 The conference will present, evaluate and discuss the exciting contributions that Citizen Science makes in framing and achieving sustainable development, specifically the UN Sustainable Development Goals (SDGs).
 The conference will bring together expertise from policy makers, institutional and citizen scientists, economists, NGOs and civil society to implement mechanisms and processes for the transition towards a more sustainable future.

 A Declaration including policy recommendations will result from the conference.
 The Declaration will act as a voluntary commitment by all partners to define the roles, competences and concrete potentials of Citizen Science to advance the SDGs.
 It will be formulated in an open and participatory process.
 We therefore invite all interested and committed parties to share their views and expectations of the Declaration.
-We will approach you shortly with a detailed call for participation, but we would like to hear your opinions and wishes regarding the Declaration already now.

 Contact mail for the Declaration: Joern [dot] Knobloch [at] mfn [dot] berlin

 Citizen Science and the SDGs: Survey – Take action!

 We would like to hear from you if and how you already support the SDGs with your citizen science project, where you could see the potential in the future and in which field your project would require assistance to further support the SDGs.
 The survey is conducted by Museum für Naturkunde Berlin.